eyeck3/literate-potato/rules.md

 If one person is struggling with their assignment they must communicate with the rest of the group to resolve the issue promptly and effectively.

+## Respectful and helpful attitude
+Always be respectful in all forms of comunication and interactions.
+Have a willingness to help other members and work together towards the goal.

 ## Add any other rules that your team establishes to help each other work effectively together